SEI/C – Staff FAQ

 Is the survey mandatory?

-The College has a policy that mandates that students have the opportunity to evaluate all their courses and their instructors.
+It is not mandatory for students to participate in any RRC surveys.
+Regarding this survey, the College has a policy that mandates that students have the opportunity to evaluate all their courses and their instructors.
 The policy states that, “Instructors will have the opportunity to be evaluated by his/her students and to receive feedback on his/her teaching performance.
 Each student will have this opportunity for each of his/her instructors.
 This policy will apply to all College instructors and courses.”

 If the threshold status is not met, does that mean no one replied to the survey?
 If the data presented in the report is considered to be insufficient, does that mean the report isn’t really valid?